How are face products categorised and which are best for you

 A face oil is made up of oils and essential oils and should not be categorised as a serum.
 Face oils are used to hydrate the skin and also provide additional nutrition to the skin.
 Related product: Mellow Naturals Hydration Drops - Argan, Rosehip and Strawberry Face Oil.
 It is important to realise the misconception that oils will make those with oily skin even oilier, they do not.
 Effective oils do not add more oil to the skin, but actually help to balance the skin, through the countless molecules found in just one single essential oil, making them quick to absorb and able to work down deep into the skin.
 This is different to thicker moisturisers or emulsions which can sometimes clog the pores, resulting in more unbalanced and oily skin.

-Application: oils are to be applied after cleansing and toning, while the skin is still slightly damp.
+Application: light oils such as the Hydration Drops can be applied after cleansing and toning, while the skin is still slightly damp.
 The oil should be allowed to be absorbed for a few minutes prior to application of any serums or moisturisers.
+Although light oils can also be applied as the final layer for those who prefer the texture, heavier oils should only be applied at the end, after serums and/or moisturisers as their key objective is typically to lock in moisture beneath the oil.

 Serums and Elixirs